vazexqi/vazexqi.github.com/_posts/2013-07-20-triumvirate.md

 category: posts
 ---

-It's been about two weeks since I started working at Salesforce.com.
+It's been about three weeks since I started working at Salesforce.com.
 And so far I am really enjoying it.
 There are plenty of interesting and challenging problems to work on.
 And we have a good set of internal tools that we use to get our stuff down.